 Benefit #6: Gain enhanced problem-solving skills

-This may not seem like much, but by learning to code, you’re enhancing your capacity to think logically, creatively, and strategically, which can significantly impact your professional and personal life.
+This may not seem like much, but by learning to code, you’re enhancing your capacity to think logically, creatively, and strategically, which can significantly impact your professional and personal life, as well as your mental health and well being.

-Daily tasks get easier and less stressful, and you quickly build more confidence in your abilities.
-If plans change or accidents happen, you can adapt quickly.
+Daily tasks get easier and less stressful, and you quickly build more confidence in your abilities, meaning that if plans change or accidents happen, you can adapt quickly.

 This is also thanks in part to the next benefit…